rpokorny/techexchange-frp-todolist/README.md

 mvn must be installed on your system.

-To start the frontend, go into the `frontend` directory and run `npm start`. npm and node must be installed on your system
+To start the frontend, go into the `frontend` directory and run `npm start`. npm and node must be installed on your system.
+Before running the frontend, you must run `npm install` in order to download dependencies.